cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 (cf., technical services aspect and collection development aspect), and as electronic resources have grown and become more dominant in the intervening years.
-ER librarians will still liaison with their communities but in different ways (i.e., not as reference librarians).
+ER librarians still liaison with their communities but in different ways (i.e., not as reference librarians).

 A big change since 2012,